alex-sandercock/Binx/crates/rrblup-rs/README.md

 # rrblup-rs

 A Rust implementation of [rrBLUP](https://cran.r-project.org/package=rrBLUP) for mixed model solving and genomic prediction.
+Based on R/rrBLUP version **4.6.3**.

 > **This is a library crate.**
 >